HTTP-APIs/http-apis.github.io/README.md

-# Hydra Ecosystem Documentation Website
+# Hydra Ecosystem Documentation

 This is the source-code behind [hydraecosystem.org](https://hydraecosystem.org), the official documentation of the Hydra Ecosystem toolset.

-## Running the website locally:
+## Viewing the documentation offline

 The documentation is hosted on [GitHub Pages](https://pages.github.com) and uses the static site generator named [Jekyll](https://jekyllrb.com).
-If you want to see what your modifications look like, before you make a PR, please run the following commands:
+If you want to see what your modifications to the documentation would look like, before you make a PR, please run the following commands:

 - Check if you have Jekyll installed. if not, follow the [installation guide](https://jekyllrb.com/docs)
 ```bash